k66inthesky/suiguard/website/README.md

 ```

 Update website:
-`ws-resources.json` records object id, make sure to include it in new build `./out`
+`ws-resources.json` records object id, fill in and make sure to include it in new build `./out`

 ## 📜 License